gzussa/gwt-mousemanager/README.md

 #### To Do

 - Test every browser.
 Please report bugs by specifying your browser details (brand, version, layout engine, etc...).
+- Add more reports in the build process using maven plugins.
+Code coverage, Static code analysis, cyclomatic complexity, etc...

 #### To Look Into